 Youtube has taken over the world.
 Film your days of travel and make money on youtube by monetizing your videos.
-What better way to remember your trip and share your experience with your family whilst earning.
-Watch the video below to see what your channel must have to monetize your videos.
+What better way to remember your trip and share your experience with your family whilst earning?
+Make money whilst traveling by filming, editing, and sharing your experience as you go.

 12) Remote work

 There is a selection of websites that offer remote jobs and careers that are worth taking a look at.
 They are often related to programming or marketing as well as customer service and support roles.
 Best websites to look at: weworkremotely.com, http://jobs.remotive.io, https://remoteok.ioand https://www.wfh.io.